vaibhavlachhwani/auralis/dashboard/README.md

 -   **`MainLayout.tsx`**: Provides the main layout structure for the application, including the sidebar and header.

--   **`OverviewPage.tsx`**: The main dashboard page that displays the key performance indicators (KPIs) and charts.
+-   **`OverviewPage.tsx`**: The main dashboard page that displays the key performance indicators (KPIs) and charts for real-time data.

 -   **`ConnectionsPage.tsx`**: Displays a detailed table of all active network connections.

+-   **`HistoryPage.tsx`**: A dedicated page for historical data analysis, allowing users to select time ranges and visualize past network metrics using charts like `BandwidthHistoryChart`.

 -   **`KpiCardsSection.tsx`**: A component that displays a series of `KpiCard` components, each showing a single metric (e.g., total bandwidth, packets per second).

--   **`ChartArea.tsx`**: A container for the various charts used to visualize the network data.
+-   **`ChartArea.tsx`**: A container for the various charts used to visualize the real-time network data.

+-   **`HistoryChartArea.tsx`**: A container specifically for charts displaying historical network data.

 -   **`DataTable.tsx`**: A reusable component for displaying tabular data, used here to show the list of connections.

--   **Custom Hooks**: The application uses custom hooks like `useDashboardData` and `useConnectionData` to encapsulate the logic for subscribing to WebSocket topics and managing the data.
+-   **Custom Hooks**: The application uses custom hooks like `useDashboardData` and `useConnectionData` for real-time data, and `useHistoryData` to fetch historical metrics from the backend.

 ## Project Structure